-Relevant only if perl is compiled with the malloc included with the perl distribution (that is, if perl -V:d_mymalloc is 'define').
-If set, this causes memory statistics to be dumped after execution.
-If set to an integer greater than one, also causes memory statistics to be dumped after compilation.
+Relevant only if Perl is compiled with the malloc included with the Perl distribution; that is, if perl -V:d_mymalloc is "define".

+If set, this dumps out memory statistics after execution.
+If set to an integer greater than one, also dumps out memory statistics after compilation.